A Mother is Born

 - Chiropractic and acupuncture.
 I mentioned these in the previous post as well, so I won’t get into the details here.
 Suffice it to say that the hormonal and structural

-changesthroughout pregnancy can lead to spinal and pelvic misalignment – I cannot think of a more convenient and sure way to realign the body than chiropractic care .Acupuncture, too, could be beneficial throughout pregnancy.
+changesthroughout pregnancy can lead to spinal and pelvic misalignment – I cannot think of a more convenient and sure way to realign the body than chiropractic care, by a trusted expert .Acupuncture, too, can be beneficial throughout pregnancy.
 I especially recommend seeking someone specialized in working with pregnant women if you think of “ripening” the cervix, preparing your body for labour, and an “alternative” (to medical techniques) way to induce labour.
-Perhaps you can have a look at various studies summarized here.
-These studies reach to the conclusion that acupuncture does not cause harm when used to “ripen the cervix in healthy, low-risk pregnant people, other than the potential of minor side effects that are not related to pregnancy”.
+If you are worried about acupuncture while pregnant, perhaps you can have a look at various studies summarized here.
+These studies reach the conclusion that acupuncture does not cause harm when used to “ripen the cervix in healthy, low-risk pregnant people, other than the potential of minor side effects that are not related to pregnancy”.
 Although there’s little evidence of benefit, “some evidence suggests that acupuncture at the end of pregnancy might help with your cervix becoming riper and ready to go into labor”.
 I have heard from many women that they did not have to be induced “thanks to acupuncture”.
-And I believe it has helped me greatly to prepare the body for birth.
+Acupuncture has helped me greatly to prepare the body for birth, and, again, I cannot prove either way, but I think it might have helped with my birth “timing” and ease.
 As always, doing your own research and staying open-minded is what I recommend anyone.

 - Red raspberry leaf tea.
 I love Earth Mama Organics products.
 Whatever I purchased from them, I loved it.
 I used their Third Trimester Tea and the Red Raspberry Leaf Tea religiously.
 I started with one cup of tea a day at around 32 weeks of my pregnancy and increased the amount to three cups a day towards the end.
 Red raspberry leaf is supposed to tone the uterus to prepare for childbirth and postpartum healing.
 I was amazed that my uterus started to shrink right after the birth, and in only two weeks there was little sign of my once big bump!
 Look at this before and after photo, showing my 40-week-belly (a few hours before my boy was born!!), and two weeks postpartum.